maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Judith MacKenzie. *The Practical Spinner's Guide: Rare Luxury Fibers*.
 - Jillian Moreno. *Yarnitecture: A Knitter's Guide to Spinning:  Building Exactly the Yarn You Want*.
 My use of this is limited because I don't knit (and don't wish to); also focused on wool and similar spins.
 - Deborah Robson and Carol Ekarius. *The Fleece and Fiber Sourcebook: More Than 200 Fibers from Animal to Spun Yarn*.
 Terrifying and delightfully thorough.
+- Penny Walsh. *Spinning, Dyeing and Weaving: Essential Guide for Beginners*.
+Surprisingly informative in a very compact volume.

 # Weaving, Textiles
 - Sharon Alderman. *A Handweaver's Notebook*.